Alvearie/de-identification/docs/masking-providers.md

    valid if the first provider belongs to Category I, and the second provider is from Category II.

-   If an invalid pair of privacy providers is specified, the Data De-Identification Service generates an IllegalArgumentException error and logs a WPH2011E message to the platform log file.
-Here is an example of such a log message:

->   17/07/17 17:00:57 - 100.10.100.10 - WPHDeid - ipv-core - whc-lsf-tenant -
->   ERROR - LogManager -
->   com.ibm.research.drl.prima.providers.masking.fhir.FHIRGenericMaskingProvider
->   The rule [HASH, PHONE] provided for key /telecom[1]/value contains an
->   invalid combination of chained masking providers.

 #### Using separate rules for privacy providers

-   The same data elements of a FHIR array can be processed by multiple privacy providers, when more than one rule is defined for these data elements in the data de-identification configuration file.
-In this case, the rules are applied to the corresponding data elements of the FHIR array in the sequence in which they have been defined:
+   The same data elements of an array can be processed by multiple privacy providers when more than one rule is defined for these data elements in the data de-identification configuration file.
+In this case, the rules are applied to the corresponding data elements of the array in the sequence in which they have been defined:

    - The first rule is applied to the original value of the data element.